mviereck/microscopy-tools/README.md

 Features:
  - Camera control with gphoto2 for preview videos and tethered shooting.
  - Stepper motor control for focus adjustment.
- - Automated stackshots combining camera and stepper motor.
+ - Automated focus stackshots combining camera and stepper motor.
- - Video preview.

 `pololu_a4988.ino` is the code in use to control the stepper motor driver with an Arduino.